Aryan180703/FE/README.md

-**It’s 4:08 PM IST on Sunday, May 18, 2025.**
+**It’s 4:26 PM IST on Sunday, May 18, 2025.**

-Let’s update the frontend for the `Delivery Agent` functionality in your EShoppingZone project.
-Based on the backend changes, we need to:
-- Update the `DeliveryAgentHomeComponent` and `DeliveryAgentDashboardComponent` to display `OrderDate`, `PlacedAt`, `ShippedAt`, `DeliveredAt`, and `CancelledAt` timestamps.
-- Show “Not [status] yet” if a timestamp is `null`.
-- Remove any sorting logic from the frontend since the backend now sorts orders by `OrderDate` (most recent to oldest).
-- Ensure the frontend aligns with the updated `DeliveryAgentOrderResponse` DTO, which now includes the timestamps.

-You’ve already shared the frontend files (`delivery-agent-home.component.ts`, `delivery-agent-home.component.html`, `delivery-agent-dashboard.component.ts`, `delivery-agent-dashboard.component.html`).
-Let’s update them to reflect these requirements.
+Thank you for the clarification!
+Since the backend returns all property names in lowercase (e.g., `placedAt` instead of `PlacedAt`, `success` instead of `Success`), we need to update the frontend interfaces to match this casing.
+This explains why `response.Success` was `undefined`—the frontend was looking for `Success`, but the backend sends `success`.
+Let’s update the frontend files to use lowercase property names in the interfaces to align with the backend response.

 ---

 ### Step 1: Update `DeliveryAgentHomeComponent`
 #### Update TypeScript File
-**Remove frontend sorting since the backend handles it, and update the `DeliveryAgentOrder` interface to include timestamps.**
+**Adjust the interfaces to use lowercase property names.**

 **`delivery-agent-home.component.ts` (Updated)**:
 ```typescript